solderq35/hitruns-wiki/website/versioned_docs/version-1.0.0/fast_anim.md

 For fast body drag / briefcase retrieve:
 * When by a body drag or unpack briefcase prompt, press inventory (D-pad left or right button), then square OR circle , then circle in quick succession.
-* See the [Guns page](https://hitruns-wiki.vercel.app/docs/guns#console-fast-sniper-briefcase-unpack) for more info on fast sniper briefcase unpack.
+* See the [Fast Briefcase Unpack](fast_anim#console-fast-sniper-briefcase-unpack) section for more info on fast sniper briefcase unpack.

 #### Xbox Instructions